‘Mr Bates vs the Post Office’ contains hard lessons for the Church

 Based on events over the last 20 years, we witness the systematic undoing of hardworking sub-postmasters due to a fault in Horizon, the Post Office computing system, which created false negative cash balances.

 Aware that books weren’t balancing, staff reached out to the Horizon helpline or the Post Office audit team only to be told that the loss of cash must be their fault.
 Demands for repayment followed, often for sums over £10,000.
 Isolated, and with no means to defend themselves, many sub-postmasters had to borrow money to repay the cash.
 Many lost their homes, health, families and businesses.
-Some were sent to prison.
-A few completed suicide.
+Some attempted suicide.
+A few were sent to prison.